Owning a website is similar to owning a car: regular and preventive maintenance is required to ensure it’s secure, reliable, and stable.

 Best of all, you get Fast Tasks.
 With these tasks, you can contact our team with any issues you’re experiencing.
 We’ll take care of any small bugs or issues on the site, answer your questions, add content, or just be a reliable tech resource for your team.

-Website maintenance is a big job, but it’s absolutely necessary to make sure your website performs well for your supporters now and into the future.
+Nonprofit website maintenance is a big job that’s absolutely necessary for your website to perform well for your supporters.
 With these tips, you can provide your audience with the best experience and allow them to find the information they are looking for without frustration.
-And, if you need a hand, we’re always here to help.
+And, if you need a hand, we’re always here to help!

 Need more tips on nonprofit website management?
 We have lots!
 Check out these resources: